UBICenter/ubicenter.org/_posts/2021-11-18-resilience-ubi.md

 ## Corporation Tax

 While the Resilience UBI paper explores a number of Corporation Tax reforms, such as variable rates based on codetermination, wages, and local investments, as well as adding a Robot Tax, Carbon Tax, or Data Tax, its core proposal is a "5% net increase in the overall Corporation Tax rate", implying a rise from its current 19% to 24%.
-Based on the current revenue of £55bn,[^10] they estimate that this would raise £14.5bn.
+Based on the current revenue of £55bn,[^corp-tax] they estimate that this would raise £14.5bn.

+[^corp-tax]: They cite the 2018-19 Corporation Tax revenue of £55bn.
+Corporation Tax liabilities remained at that £55bn in [2019-20](https://www.gov.uk/government/statistics/corporation-tax-statistics-2021/corporation-tax-statistics-commentary-2021).

 However, Corporation Tax is already [slated to rise](https://www.legislation.gov.uk/ukpga/2021/26/enacted) from 19% to 25% for corporations with profits above £250,000 in 2023, and corporations with profits between £50,000 and £250,000 will see their rate rise on a sliding scale from 19% to 25%.
 The Office of Budget Responsibility [estimates](https://obr.uk/download/march-2021-economic-and-fiscal-outlook-corporation-tax-rate-increase/) that this will raise £11.9bn in 2023; dynamic responses cut this 14% below their static estimate of £13.9bn.